antmd/graph-tool/doc/quickstart.rst

 Graph filtering
 ---------------

-One of the very nice features from ``graph-tool`` is the "on-the-fly" filtering of edges and/or vertices.
-Filtering means the temporary masking of vertices/edges, which are not really removed, and can be easily recovered.
+One of the very nice features of ``graph-tool`` is the "on-the-fly" filtering of edges and/or vertices.
+Filtering means the temporary masking of vertices/edges, which are in fact not really removed, and can be easily recovered.
 Vertices or edges which are to be filtered should be marked with a :class:`~graph_tool.PropertyMap` with value type ``bool``, and then set with :meth:`~graph_tool.Graph.set_vertex_filter` or :meth:`~graph_tool.Graph.set_edge_filter` methods.
 By default, vertex or edges